-Thus this rule of thumb: “unsubscribing” from spam will only get you more spam.
+Thus this rule of thumb: “unsubscribing” from spam only gets you more spam.

 Do unsubscribe from things you asked for

 Do not click “this is spam” for legitimate email.
-When you click on “this is spam” for legitimate email that may actually cause other people — people who actually want it — to stop getting it.
+When you click on “this is spam” for legitimate email, it may actually cause other people — people who actually want it — to stop getting it.